C4ntor/TuringMachine/README.md

 # TuringMachine
-Emulates the Turing's machine in Java
+This is a Simple Emulator of the Turing Machine written completely in Java, using basic data structures.